-Under the authority of the Director of UNU-FLORES and the supervision of the Manager, Office of the Director, the successful candidate shall carry out the following tasks:
+Under the authority of the Director of UNU-FLORES and supervision of one of the Academic Officers (of the units above), the successful candidate shall carry out the following tasks:

 Please note that interns are not financially remunerated; selected candidates have the responsibility of arranging their own travel and accommodation and living by themselves.

 UNU-FLORES accepts no responsibility for the medical and life insurance of the intern or costs arising from accidents and illness incurred during an internship.
 Interns will be requested to show proof of insurance when commencing their internship.

 The purpose of the internship programme is not to lead to further employment with UNU-FLORES but to complement an intern’s studies.
 Therefore, there should be no expectation of employment at the end of an internship.

 The successful candidate shall be based at UNU-FLORES in Dresden, Germany, on a full-time basis (40 hours per week) for a period of 2–6 months.
 Part-time applications will be considered under exceptional conditions.

 You can find the relevant information and the application form at https://flores.unu.edu/en/about/opportunities/internships#contact.

 Applicants interested in applying for an internship at UNU-FLORES should send their complete Internship Application Form as well as their CV and cover letter in English to firstname.lastname@example.org.